echoedinvoker/playwright/3-basic-methods/12-extract-text-n-assert/memo.md

 ![Alt locator incorrect msg element, but only when it show](pic/03.jpg)

+- In other tools such as selenium, it is necessary to add wait codes here and things will become complex, but Playwright does not need to.

 - We cannot get hidden incorrect msg element, this is tricky...

 ## **method 'locator' don't return promise**